cloudcompass/ToIPLabs/docs/LFS173x/HelpAliceGetAJob.md

 *   [Running LFS173x Labs](RunningLabs.md)

-## **Instructions**
+## Instructions

 For this lab, you will need three terminal sessions, one each for Alice, Faber and ACME.
 As with the other labs, clone the ACA-Py repo in each terminal session (Play with Docker) or once when running locally:

 ```
 git clone https://github.com/hyperledger/aries-cloudagent-python
-cd aries-cloudagent-python
+cd aries-cloudagent-python/demo

 ```

-The instructions for getting started with the coding [are here](https://github.com/hyperledger/aries-cloudagent-python/tree/master/demo#coding-challenge-adding-acme), including how to run the ACME agent once you have it running.
+The instructions for getting started with the coding [are here](https://github.com/hyperledger/aries-cloudagent-python/blob/master/demo/AcmeDemoWorkshop.md).
+Run each of the agents in a terminals as follows:

+- Terminal 1 Faber: `LEDGER_URL=http://dev.greenlight.bcovrin.vonx.io ./run_demo faber`
+- Terminal 2 Alice: `LEDGER_URL=http://dev.greenlight.bcovrin.vonx.io ./run_demo alice`
+- Terminal 3 Acme: `LEDGER_URL=http://dev.greenlight.bcovrin.vonx.io ./run_demo acme`

 Good luck!

-## **Takeaways**
+## Takeaways

 Instead of just following links and running demos, in this lab you should have been coding.
 How did it go?
-Did you get a running agent before clicking the link to the completed version?
+Did you get a running agent before clicking the [link to the completed version of `acme.py`](https://github.com/ianco/aries-cloudagent-python/blob/agent_workshop/demo/acme.py)?

 That's it for this lab!
 Please return to the course.